 If they are difficult to get ahold of via phone and refusing to take your call, be cautious in sending them your equipment.
 We always recommend receiving payment for your equipment prior to shipping anything anywhere.

-If you are shipping your drone to someone however you will want to use a payment processor such as Paypal.
+If you are shipping your drone to someone however you will typically want to use a payment processor such as Paypal or ShieldPay.
 Be sure to ship to Paypal accounts with a “confirmed address” only, as this offers the seller some protection if the buyer were to put in a Paypal claim as “item not received.”
+ShieldPay is also a great payment service but at the time of this writing is only available to US DroneTrader users.

 Also, always use tracking and insurance if you are shipping your equipment.
 If you are looking to save a little money on shipping check out NetParcel for some great discounts on shipping.
 Be sure to record your tracking number and keep your shipment receipt in case something were to go wrong in transit.